d-bl/MAE-gf/index.md

 ## How to use these pages
 All examples are links to the Groundforge main page.
 Just follow the link.
 If a picture with a light-blue coloured border is shown: click on the picture.
 Please feel free to play with the stitches.
 E.g. try what happens if you change the default <span class="stch">ctc</span> of the spiders or fish in <span class="stch">ct</span>.

-Some examples use the "Droste-effect".
-Click <span class="elem">the wand button</span> in the <span class="elem">Reuse thread diagram as pair diagram</span> section of the form.

 The examples use pair-diagrams in the styled version (_matrix-scheme_) that Groundforge understands.
 Most of the patterns also have a scheme in the TesseLace index.
 Some, as the spiders and the larger fishes, don't.